 Permanent supportive housing is provided to formerly homeless individuals by way of the Creative Housing Initiative Program (CHIP).
 Without CHIP, vulnerable individuals would lack eligible housing that meets their needs and would increase their likelihood to remain homeless.

 TLC's Family Hearing Center is the only opportunity for community members to obtain free hearing aids that enable people to improve the quality of their lives.

-Preventing weekend hunger, grant funding is used to provide a weekend meal program to low income students in elementary and middle school.
-Weekend meals helps prepare vulnerable students to return to school on Monday, ready to learn and focus on their studies.
+To prevent weekend hunger, grant funding is used to provide a weekend meal program to low-income students in elementary and middle school.
+Weekend meals help prepare vulnerable students to return to school on Monday, ready to learn and focus on their studies.